HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 By 30 Corollary, the box in Rm is sequentially compact.
 By the definition of sequentially compactness, we have the proof.

 // ProofWiki / Compact Space satisfies Finite Intersection Axiom
 // ProofWiki / Intersection of Closed Set with Compact Subspace is Compact

+Topological Property
+\[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Continuity and Compactness / 36 Theorem
+ProofWiki / Continuous Image of Compact Space is Compact

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.
 \[Tu 2011\] Loring Tu.
 "An Introduction to Manifolds, Second Edition."
 Springer 2011.